Table of Contents

 The one distinction usually drawn between "support staff" and "librarians" is that those in the latter group typically have a Master of Library Science degree (MLS).
 In practice, however, that distinction is not always clear.
 Staff lacking the MLS may be found in the uppermost levels of library management, and MLS holders may be found in positions that normally do not require the degree.

-The American Library Association's Library Education and Personnel Utilization policy statement, adopted in 1970, outlines recommended categories of library personnel (professional and paraprofessional) and levels of training and education.
+The American Library Association's Library Education and Personnel Utilization policy statement, adopted in 1970 and updated in 2002, outlines recommended categories of library personnel (professional and paraprofessional) and levels of training and education.
 Larry R. Oberg examines this question from an historical perspective in "Library Support Staff in an Age of Change."

 The Library Association compares the roles of Professionals and Paraprofessionals in its Affiliated Membership Checklist .